suncoast-devs/handbook/lessons/html-intro/images.md

 </div>
 ```

 This is ok.
-It contains the content you need, and is nicely stylable using CSS.
+It contains the content you need and is nicely stylable using CSS.
 But there is a problem here: there is nothing that semantically links the image
 to its caption, which can cause problems for screen readers.
 For example, when
 you have 50 images and captions, which caption goes with which image?

 A better solution, is to use the HTML5 `<figure>` and `<figcaption>` elements.
 These are created for exactly this purpose: to provide a semantic container for
-figures, and to clearly link the figure to the caption.
-Our above example could
+figures and to link the figure to the caption.
+Our above example could be
-be rewritten like this:
+rewritten like this:

 ```html
 <figure>